 Though born in Greenwich, Chris was mostly raised in Irvington, New York.
 He had a comfortable upbringing as his father was a corporate executive while his mom was a journalist.
-For his academic records, the journalist first attended Hackley school and thereafter proceeded to study history at the prestigious Brown University.
-Irrespective of his specialization, Berman’s earliest links in broadcasting can be traced back to his college days where he served as the sports director for the school’s radio station.
+The sportscaster studied history at the prestigious Brown University and his career has been traced to his college days where he served as the sports director for the school’s radio station.

 Fresh out of college, Chris Berman launched a career in broadcasting.
 A sports enthusiast, he first worked as a sports anchor for Hartford’s WVIT-TV where his charismatic reporting could not go unnoticed.
 He soon caught the attention of bigger networks and in 1979, Chris landed a new job with ESPN, just one month after the network was established.

-A University of Connecticut graduate, Berman’s wife Kathy was a fourth-grade teacher who worked hard to overcome illiteracy in the Waterbury area back in the early 1980s.
+Katherine “Kathy” Alexinski was the woman the sportscaster was once married to.
+A University of Connecticut graduate, Berman’s wife was a fourth-grade teacher who worked hard to overcome illiteracy in the Waterbury area back in the early 1980s.

 After more than 30 years together as man and wife, a devastating tragedy struck the Bermans.
 On May 9, 2017, Kathy died in a ghastly car accident at the age of 67.
 According to official reports, Berman’s wife was driving her Lexus SUV on a state road in Woodbury, western Connecticut when she suddenly crashed into another driver identified as Edward Bertulis.